JamesSkemp/words/content/post/importing-a-custom-namespace-custom-type-into-an-xsd.md

 +++
-title = "Importing a custom namespace / custom type into an XSD" summary = "How to save and import a custom type into an XML Schema Document (XSD)." draft = false comments = true date = "2010-09-05T09:00:00-05:00"
+title = "Importing a custom namespace / custom type into an XSD" description = "How to save and import a custom type into an XML Schema Document (XSD)." draft = false comments = true date = "2010-09-05T09:00:00-05:00"